 Even when you’ve reset and accepted that things have changed, there are any number of factors that can impact on your progress through each day.

-When an injured athlete sits on the side-lines, things move on: rivals advance, competitors win things.
+When an injured athlete sits on the side-lines, things move on: rivals advance, competitors win things (at least if their sport isn’t suspended due to a pandemic).
 Tournaments come and go without your presence.
 This has a twofold effect: the worries grow, insecurity and anxiety are fed and consequently an athletes’ ability to repair and perform is not only inhibited but on occasion completely de-railed.

 Someone who understands, better than most, the impact of being forced away from your calling is Kelly Smith MBE, England’s footballer of her generation,